JasonDoug/corpus-voxhaul/docs/Deployment/AWS_SDK_V2_LIMITATIONS.md

 # Architectural Decision Record: AWS SDK v2 Limitations & Workarounds

 **Date:** December 14, 2025
-**Status:** Active Workaround
-**Context:** Node.js 20.x / Python 3.12 Serverless Environment
+**Status:** Superseded (Migrated to AWS SDK v3 on December 14, 2025 via PR #7) **Context:** Node.js 20.x / Python 3.12 Serverless Environment

+## Migration Note
+This document is preserved for historical reference.
+The project successfully migrated from AWS SDK v2 to v3 on December 14, 2025.
+All limitations described below have been resolved through the migration.
+See PR #7 for implementation details.

 ## 1. Executive Summary
-This project currently relies on **AWS SDK v2 (`aws-sdk`)**.
-While functional, this SDK is in maintenance mode and introduces specific architectural friction points in a modern Node.js 20+ Serverless environment.
+This project previously relied on **AWS SDK v2 (`aws-sdk`)**.
+While functional, this SDK was in maintenance mode and introduced specific architectural friction points in a modern Node.js 20+ Serverless environment.

 To maintain stability without a full migration to SDK v3, we implemented specific workarounds regarding **bundle sizes**, **Lambda Layers**, and **ESM/CommonJS compatibility**.